20 Effective Ways of Domestic Violence Prevention

 12. Physical exercise

-For instance, you may have a partner who has a habit of nagging and a high propensity to provoke.
+You may have a partner who has a habit of nagging and a high propensity to provoke.
 If such is the case, consider indulging in physical activities like taking a walk rather than descending on him/her and being accused of violence against women or men.

 13. Being a problem solver